kmmkhalid/ProgrammingAssignment4/README.md

 (4) Appropriately label the data set with descriptive variable names.
 (5) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+The run_analysis.R also provides the code to download the raw data set prior to analysis and processing.

 codebook.md describes the data sets, variables, and processes done on the raw data.

 tidydatase.txt contains the cleaned up data set as required.